Our patients often ask, "Doc, what is the best sexual position to adopt for conception?

 For women with regular 28-day menstrual cycles, your most fertile period is between Day 11 to Day 18 of your last menstrual period.
 And, remember, even though the ovulated egg only lives from 24-48 hours, sperms live for 72 hours.

 "The New Art and Science of Pregnancy and Childbirth", a pregnancy book written by A/Prof Tan Thiam Chye, Dr. Tan Kim Teng, Dr. Tan Heng Hao, A/Prof John Tee Chee Seng.
-KK Women's and Children's Hospital.
+KK Women's and Children's Hospital (KKH), a member of the SingHealth group.

 Article contributed by: